 What are the benefits of Velocity’s Membership Pause?

-Velocity’s parental leave scheme to allow a new parent to apply for a six-month pause in their Velocity status, after which their current tier is renewed for a further 12 months.
+Velocity’s parental leave scheme allows a new parent to apply for a six-month pause in their Velocity status, after which their current tier is renewed for a further 12 months.

-A parent can apply for Velocity parental leave when caring for a child under 2 years of age, including adoption.
+Both parents can apply for Velocity parental leave when caring for a child under two years of age, including adoption.
 During this time, you can continue to earn Velocity Points and Status Credits and also get to keep using the benefits of your existing status.

-Once the 6 months is over, you’ll be comped another 12 months of status, unless you’ve earned enough Status Credits to elevate yourself to the next status level.
+Once the six months are over, you’ll be comped another 12 months of status, unless you’ve earned enough Status Credits to elevate yourself to the next status level.

 Members on Membership Pause for Parental Leave who are also members of the Virgin Australia Lounge may be entitled to have their lounge membership paused or extended too.